 CampingAfter obtaining a camping permit, you can camp anywhere 1/4 mile or more from the road.
 There are some nice sandy beaches accross the river from Outlaw Park and another nice one on the far western end of Outlaw Park.

-Using an inner tube or life jacket/floatation will increase the season to include May through mid-August, but make sure you are a strong swimmer.
+You can visit the lower part of the canyon (which the closure doesn't affect) using an inner tube or life jacket/floatation will increase the season to include May through mid-August, but make sure you are a strong swimmer.
 The river is very cold in May and June, so a wetsuit would be standard equipment for the swim.

 [img:240591:aligncenter:medium:Exploring Outlaw Canyon in September.]